s0lst1c3/evil_twin/README.md

 # evil_twin

 Python script for performing basic Evil Twin attacks on open wifi networks.
+Code targets Python 2.x.
 Developed as part of my series of tutorials on Fake AP attacks, which can be found on [solstice.me](http://solstice.me/python/wireless/scripting/2015/10/04/python-evil-twin/).

 ##Dependencies